 What is your role at TLC?
-As the Conservation Manager, I meet with landowners interested in conservation options for their properties and explore funding opportunities to save more land for tomorrow.
+As the Land Protection Manager, I meet with landowners interested in conservation options for their properties and explore funding opportunities to save more land for tomorrow.
 Though we all cover our entire region, most of my projects are in Durham, Orange, and Chatham counties.

 Favorite TLC Preserve: Brumley Nature Preserve is my favorite, not just because I was there to see it open!
 Brumley is a great example of how passionate people with patience and perseverance can change the fate of a special piece of land.
 Brumley was set to be developed several times, you can still see evidence of those plans in the cul de sac shaped Chimney Swift Trail.
 Instead, the Brumleys set a different course for the property and with the help of multiple amazing conservation funding sources Triangle Land Conservancy was able to permanently protect the land and share it with the public.
 I love visiting the culmination of so much hard work and seeing the people, pets, and wildlife that enjoy it now.